-Professor Sullivan, Lieut, Colonel, Inf., U. S. A. Associate Professor Van Tuyl, Major, V. C., U. S. A. Associate Professor Lohmann, Major, C. A. C., U. S. A. Associate Professor Swift, Captain, Inf., U. S. A. Assistant Professor Young, Captain, C. A. C., U. S. A. Assistant Professor Rehm, Captain, Inf., U. S. A. Assistant Professor Ryden, Captain, Inf., U. S. A. Assistant Professor Myrah, 1st Lieut., C. A. C., U. S. A. Military Property Custodian Claeren, Major U. S. A., retired.
-Instructor Larson, Staff Sergeant, D. E. M. L., U. S. A. Instructor Williams, Staff Sergeant, D. E. M. L., U. S. A. Instructor McDonald, Sergeant, D. E. M. L., U. S. A. Instructor Wilson, Sergeant, D. E. M. L., U. S. A.
+Professor Sullivan, Lieut.
+Colonel, Inf., U. S. A. Associate Professor Lohmann, Major, C. A. C., U. S. A. Associate Professor Swift, Captain, Inf., U. S. A. Assistant Professor Crews, Captain, C. A. C., U. S. A. Assistant Professor Rehm, Captain, Inf., U. S. A. Assistant Professor Ryder, Captain, Inf., U. S. A. Assistant Professor Myrah, Ist Lieut., C. A. C., U. S. A. Military Property Custodian Claeren, Major U. S. A., retired.
+Instructor Larson, Staff Sergeant, D. E. M. L., U. S. A. Instructor Williams, Staff Sergeant, D. E. M. L., U. S. A. Instructor Williams, Sergeant, D. E. M. L., U. S. A. Instructor Wilson, Sergeant, D. E. M. L., U. S. A.

-Since this College is one of the beneficiaries of the act of Congress of 1862, military tactics is required in the College curricula.
+This College is one of the beneficiaries of the act of Congress of July 2, 1862, known as the Land Grant College Act.
+Military tactics is required in the College curricula.
 All male students who are citizens of the United States, and not physically disqualified, are required to take military training three hours a week for two years.
 Students entering with 25 hours of advanced credit are excused from one year of military training; those entering with 59 hours of advanced credit are excused from all military requirements.